dimagermanovich/Web-extension-onnx/README.md

 4. **Open Chrome Extensions**: Launch the Chrome browser and open a new tab.
 In the address bar, type `chrome://extensions/` and press Enter.
 This will take you to the Chrome Extensions page.

-5. **Enable Developer Mode**: On the top-right corner of the Extensions page, you will find a toggle switch labeled "Developer mode".
+5. **Enable Developer Mode**: On the top-right corner of the Extensions page, you will find a toggle switch labeled `Developer mode`.
 Enable this mode by sliding the toggle to the right.

-6. **Load the Extension**: Look for the button labeled "Load unpacked" and click on it.
+6. **Load the Extension**: Look for the button labeled `Load unpacked` and click on it.
 A file selection dialog will appear.

 7. **Select the Repository Folder**: Navigate to the folder where you downloaded the repository, and select it.
 This will load the extension into Chrome.